 You might think rock climbing is just a sport like the rest.
 But it’s complicated and divided into so many groups that they may confuse you.
-Here is a short list of rock climbing types which can help you figure out.
+Here is a short list from types of rock climbing which can help you figure out.

 Free solo is the easiest type of climbing to describe.
 There are no ropes or harnesses involved and your only equipment is your hands and legs.
 In addition, if you fall, you should start from the beginning again if you are lucky enough to cheat death for one more day!